danielv089/bookstore-etl-pipeline-project/README.md

 # Python ETL Project: Scraping, Transforming, and Loading Book Data

-V1.1 Python and SQLite

 ## 📌 Summary

 This project is a complete ETL (Extract, Transform, Load) data pipeline using Python.
 The purpose of this script to scrape book-related data from the web, clean, transform, normalize that data, and store it into a SQL database.
 The motivation behind this project is to demonstrate a practical, end-to-end data engineering workflow by widely used tools and technologies.

-The project begins by **extracting** the data from HTML format through web scraping from [Books to Scrape](http://books.toscrape.com), a publicly available site designed for practicing scraping techniques.
-The scraped data includes attributes such as book title, price, availability, and genre etc..

-Once the raw data is collected, the **transformation stage** cleans it by:
+---
+V1.2 Python and SQLite

+1️⃣ Extract
+Scrapes all catalog pages from Books to Scrape Retrieves metadata including title, genre, rating, price, stock, UPC, and number of reviews Stores raw results as a CSV (1_extract_raw_data/books_raw_data.csv)

+2️⃣ Transform
-- Checking and removing duplicates and null values
+Removes duplicates and null values
-- Trimming whitespace and standardizing formats and data types along the table
+Standardizes data types and formats
+Reclassifies Default and Add a comment gnere into Uncategorized Maps rating strings to numerical values
+Cleans currency symbols and parses stock quantities Saves cleaned data to 2_transform_data/books_cleaned_data.csv

+3️⃣ Normalize
-- Extracting and normalizing genres into a separate lookup table
+Extracts a genre lookup table
+Replaces genre strings with foreign key IDs
-- Splitting book in stock information into it's own table
+Splits in_stock data into its own table
-- Generating cleaned datasets stored as CSV files and Pandas DataFrames
+Saves normalized CSV files to 3_normalized_data/

+4️⃣ Load
-Finally, the **load phase** writes the normalized datasets into a local **SQLite database**.
+Loads normalized tables into a local SQLite database: 4_database/books.db Tables created:

-- `books`: primary book data
+books: main book data
-- `genres`: genre reference table
+genres: genre reference table
-- `in_stock`: current stock status
+in_stock: availability data

   ![ETL Pipeline Diagram](docs/etl_figure.png)
+---

 ## How to run